zckman/messaging-playground/README.md

 ## Future Development

-In the future, I plan to add support for additional messaging protocol.
+In the future, I plan to add support for additional messaging protocols.
 This project is purely for experimentation and learning purposes and is not intended for practical use.